scaletto-dev/spa-hackathon/docs/prd.md

 9. Seed script runs successfully and populates database with all data
 10. Verification query confirms data exists and relationships are correct

-### Story 1.8: Initialize React App with Routing and Layout
+### Story 1.8: Initialize React App with Routing and Layout // ko implement

 As a frontend developer,
 I want to set up React Router and create the base application layout,